tvaranka/meb/experiments/README.md

 [minimal_example.py](minimal_example.py) is a python file with minimal use of MEB to showcase the protocol in use without the complexity of (also without the ease of use) of a library.

 [evaluate.py](evaluate.py) is a python script that accepts command line arguments for the use of MEB.

+## How to start with my own implementation?
+You can start by viewing related notebooks.
+Once you find one that closely resembles your implementation, you can copy the notebook and start modifying the code.